maruf009sultan/PHDeploy/README.md

 - **Render**: Use a ready-to-go Dockerfile for full PHP stack deployments.

 **No more fighting with settings or manual uploads!**
-Just push your code, connect your repo, and watch your PHP app go live.
+Just fork, upload your files, connect your repo, and watch your PHP app go live.

 ---